michaelGuo1204/UThesis/docs/README.md

 For the convenience of the project i select spectral as the GNN package, building the model as

 + Input
-+ 16 - Channels GNN
++ 64 - Channels GNN
-+ 16 - Channels GNN
++ 64 - Channels GNN
-+ Pooling layer
++ Readout Layer
 + Dense
 + Dense